CL4UD3PT/FSSD---SIMPLE-COUNTER-Project/README.md

 - Create an alert when the user reaches a specified time, if the user enters "10", an alert should render notifying the user that their time was reached

-# 🎨👨‍💻 Features added
+# 🎨 Features added
 - Countdown mode with visual alarm when zero is reached
-- Some fancy icon animations (thanks to fontawsome icons built in animation classes)
+- Some fancy icon animations (thanks to fontawesome icons built in animation classes)

+# 👨‍💻 Technologies
+- HTML
+- CSS
+- React
+- Bootstrap
+- Fontawesome

 # 👥 Contributors